 There are a lot of different locations in the story but the mountain is essentially the overworld map of Poi's adventure, containing all the different spaces within itself in a way.

 In the story, the mountain is the most consistent location, used to tie the story together and represent his internal struggle as a physical challenge, the distant peak of the mountain promising something that he should find within himself.
-The mountain is a universal symbol for overcoming oneself and has been used in religious texts, mythology, and throughout literature to represent both external and
+The mountain is a universal symbol for overcoming oneself and has been used in religious texts, mythology, and throughout literature to represent both external and internal challenges.

 Ancient Greek mythology uses the trope of the mountain often as both triumph and punishment, like in the myths of Prometheus and Sisyphus.